aliksumin/P2_IntDesignApp/README.md

 InteriorDesignApp is a three-stage workflow for transforming a 2D room layout into photorealistic renders powered by Nano Banana and iterative material refinements.
 Users sketch or upload precise floor plans, convert them into perspective renders enriched with furniture references and prompts, and then selectively restyle materials for any object in the scene.

 ## Features
-- Interactive layout builder with drawing tools plus SVG/image upload and validation.
-- Asset ingestion for furniture references, prompt editing, and scene metadata management.
-- Render orchestration that submits scene graphs to Nano Banana for perspective views.
-- Material editing pipeline that targets masked objects for Nano Banana retexturing.
-- History, versioning, and gallery storage backed by PostgreSQL, Redis, and object storage.
+- Flat-design, light-themed layout studio powered by Fabric.js for walls/doors/windows plus image overlays and metadata capture.
+- Render stage with React Query mutations, furniture reference uploads, prompt presets, and Nano Banana job tracking.
+- Material editing workstation where objects inherit from the layout graph, accept per-object prompts, and log edit history with previews.
+- Local settings drawer for Nano Banana and asset storage API keys, persisted via Zustand.
+- FastAPI backend scaffold exposing `/api/layouts`, `/api/renders`, `/api/materials`, and `/api/settings` endpoints backed by an in-memory store (ready for PostgreSQL/Redis swaps).

 ## Getting Started
 1. Clone the repository and install dependencies for both frontend (`frontend/`) and backend (`backend/`).
-2. Frontend: `cd frontend && npm install` (already done) then `npm run dev` to launch the Next.js UI.
-3. Backend: `cd backend && .venv\Scripts\activate` followed by `uvicorn app.main:app --reload` once FastAPI entrypoints exist.
+2. Frontend workflow:
+   - `cd frontend`
+   - `npm install` (already satisfied in this snapshot)
+   - `npm run dev` then navigate to `http://localhost:3000` to access the studio with all three stages.
+3. Backend workflow:
+   - `cd backend`
+   - `python -m venv .venv` and activate it (`.\.venv\Scripts\activate`)
+   - `pip install -r requirements.txt`
+   - `uvicorn app.main:app --reload` to serve the mock API for layouts, renders, materials, and settings.
-4. Configure `.env` files for database URLs, Redis, object storage, and Nano Banana credentials before running services.
+4. Configure `.env` files (frontend and backend) with Nano Banana credentials, storage keys, database URLs, Redis, etc., before integrating with real services.

 ## Controls
 - **Layout Stage**: use drawing tools for walls/doors/windows, or upload SVG/DXF plans; snap/measure controls ensure accuracy.